Introduction

 Figure 2: Bar and shell elements in the reclaimer model.
 SOURCE: Kot Collection.

-When they are in operation, the yard machines work with high loads from the equipment's own weight, the material load on the belt conveyor, the wind load, the fouling load, among others.
-Once the model has been generated, the loads acting on the structure are identified and grouped into load combinations.
+When in operation, yard machines are subjected to high loads resulting from the equipment’s own weight, the load of material on the belt conveyor, wind loads, and contact loads, among others.
+Therefore, once the model has been generated, the loads acting on the structure are identified and grouped into load combinations.

-Using FEM, these combinations are discretized and applied to the equipment arrangement for structural verification under different operating conditions, as recommended by the standards.
-Static, modal, buckling, fatigue and connection analyses were then carried out on the reclaimer in question, the results of which were interpreted according to standard criteria.
+Thus, using the MEF method, these load combinations are discretized and applied to the equipment’s structure to perform structural verification under various operating conditions, as recommended by the standard.
+Subsequently, static, modal, buckling, fatigue, and connection analyses were performed on the recovery unit in question, and the results were interpreted in accordance with standard criteria.

-The static analysis of the machine was based on the stresses obtained from the finite element model.
-Specific allowable stresses, safety factors and utilization rates (UIs) were considered for each component of the structure, depending on the load combinations applied and evaluated.
-In the analysis of the bar elements, utilization rates above the admissible level were identified at the rear of the rake, as highlighted in region D of Figure 3 below.
+Subsequently, a static analysis of the machine was performed based on the stresses obtained from the finite element model.
+Allowable stresses, safety factors, and utilization factors (UFs) specific to each structural component were considered, depending on the load combinations applied and evaluated.
+In the analysis of the bar elements, utilization indices above the permissible limit were identified at the rear of the rake, as highlighted in region D of Figure 3 below.

 Figure 3: Bar element utilization rates in static analysis.
 SOURCE: Kot Collection.

-With regard to the static analysis of the shell elements, UIs above the permissible level are observed in the bridge ribs (region A in Figure 4) and in the trolley stretcher support (region D in Figure 5).
+Similarly, with regard to the static analysis of the shell elements, stress intensities (SI) exceeding the allowable limit are observed in the ribs of the bridge (region A in Figure 4) and in the support for the translation carriage tensioner (region D in Figure 5).

 Figure 4: Bridge utilization rates in static analysis.
 SOURCE: Kot Collection.